Skip to Content

 Backstitching on Different Fabric Types

-1. Lightweight fabrics: Use smaller stitches to prevent puckering and reinforce seam security.
+1. Lightweight fabrics: Use tiny stitches to avoid puckering and enhance Seam Reinforcement.

-4. Delicate fabrics: Test on scraps, opting for shorter stitch variation.
+4. Delicate fabrics: Test on scraps, choosing shorter stitches to protect fragile fibers.

 Using Backstitch for Decorative Purposes